jrenrut/glacial_basal_energy_balance/docs/index.md

 ### Result

-This experiment demonstrates the glacial buzzsaw effect.
+<iframe src="experiment_1/mountain_glacial_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

 Because uplift is moderate and precipiation is high, ice quickly builds up and erodes the mountain.
 When the critical angle of repose of the mountain is reached, it fails to grow.
 Interstingly, the peak begins to shift to the right, since erosion is acting more strongly on the windward side.
 This shows how a directional orographic forcing can cause significant changes to a landscape.

-<iframe src="experiment_1/mountain_glacial_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

 <iframe src="experiment_1/flux_glacial_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

+Frictional heat flux is observed to be dominant.

 <iframe src="experiment_1/temp_glacial_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

+Basal temperature begins at the surface temperature, but due to net positive heat flux, soon reaches melting temperature across much of the mountain profile.

 <iframe src="experiment_1/rate_glacial_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

 ## Experiment 2 - Glacial Shielding

+In this experiment, uplift is faster and the background climate is colder and drier.
+This results in a thinner layer of ice on the mountain, leading to conductive heat flux being dominant and a shielding effect taking place.
+Additionally, the mountian geometry has a greater initial height compared to Experiment 1.

-### Parameters
+### Parameterization

 #### Tectonic & Climatic